-Unfortunatly, Fanatec are currently not selling the ClubSport V2.5 wheel base directly, so the best place to look if you are interested in one of these is the second hand market.
+Unfortunately, Fanatec is currently not selling the ClubSport V2.5 wheel base directly, so the best place to look if you are interested in one of these is the second-hand market.

 It came in two forms, the CSL Elite V1.1 which was Xbox and PC compatible.
 And the CSL Elite + which was the PlayStation compatible version.

-One of the areas where Fanatec truly excell is with their steering wheel rims, and their licensed steering wheels.
+One of the areas where Fanatec truly excels is with their steering wheel rims and their licensed steering wheels.
 Essentially, when buying into the Fanatec ecosystem, you have the ability to fully customise your setup.
 You can choose from the type of wheel base you like, and pair it with a huge number of steering wheel rims.

 All of Fanatec’s current steering wheels can be fitted with a quick release attachment, which in turn connects to any of the wheel bases above.
 Once fitted, you can remove and interchange steering wheels very easily.